Mountain Time USA

 WHAT IS AN AUDIOLOGIST?

 An audiologist is a university-trained professional who has at least a masters or doctoral degree in audiology.
-Audiology is the science of hearing.
-In addition, in 47 states, the audiologist must be licensed or registered by their state to practice audiology.
+In 47 states, the audiologist must be licensed or registered by their state to practice audiology.
 In Colorado, audiologists must be licensed to practice by the Department of Regulatory Agencies.

 In the field of audiology, the master's degree has been the accepted "clinical" degree for almost 50 years.
-Post-masters' (i.e., research) degrees include the Ph.D., Sc.D. and the Ed.D degrees.* Over the last 15 years, audiology has been transitioning to a doctorate level replacing the masters degree as the entry level degree to practice audiology.
+Post-masters' (i.e., research) degrees include the Ph.D., EdD and Sc.D. degrees.* Over the last 20 years, audiology has been transitioning to a doctorate level replacing the masters degree as the entry level degree to practice audiology.
 Traditionally, PhD, EdD, and ScD degrees are research degrees; i.e., requiring a published doctoral dissertation.
 The AuD is a technical degree and does not require the completion of a dissertation.

-*PhD: Doctor of Philosophy; ScD: Doctor of Science; EdD: Doctor of Education
+*PhD: Doctor of Philosophy; EdD: Doctor of Education; ScD: Doctor of Science; AuD: Doctor of Audiology

 Audiologists work in a variety of settings including hospitals, schools, clinics, universities, rehabilitation facilities, cochlear implant centers, speech and hearing centers, private audiology practices, hearing aid dispensing offices, hearing aid manufacturing facilities, medical centers, as well as otolaryngology (ENT physician) offices.